dave45678/CoursesAndInstructorsMySQLMany2Many/README.md

 ### The View

-This is an introduction to parameterised thymeleaf URLs.
+This is an introduction to parameterized Thymeleaf URLs.
 Sometimes you want to pass additional information to a URL so that you can perform operations on data.
 This option allows you to add paraemters to a route, so that the values that are passed can be used in your controller.
 You determine what these values are, and how they are processed.

 For more information about how to use parameters in URLs with Thymeleaf, see this page:
 [Parameters in URLS with Thymeleaf](http://www.thymeleaf.org/doc/articles/standardurlsyntax.html#adding-parameters)